 The debate over abortion often bleeds into many other aspects of American politics, impacting the way that individuals on both sides of the abortion debate craft policy, support candidates, and engage the legal system.” – @AcademicInflux

-Affiliates of either party may hold their own views on the subject which diverge from mainstream party beliefs, and the same is true for many Americans who identify as political independents.
+Affiliates of either party may hold their own views on the controversial topic which diverge from mainstream party beliefs, and the same is true for many Americans who identify as political independents.
 However, the divide over abortion is truly a major force in America’s 2-party political system.
-The debate over abortion often bleeds into many other aspects of American politics, impacting the way that individuals on both sides of the abortion debate craft policy, support candidates, and engage the legal system.
+The debate over abortion often bleeds into many other aspects of American politics, impacting the way that individuals on both sides of the abortion controversy craft policy, support candidates, and engage the legal system.

 In other words, while the abortion debate ostensibly concerns a single issue, it carries far-reaching religious, legal, and political implications, and bears a central connection to women’s rights movements.
-As a result, the abortion issue has an encompassing effect on the way people vote and politically identify.
+As a result, this controversial topic has an encompassing effect on the way people vote and politically identify.

 In the early 19th century, abortion was not viewed as a constitutional issue, and was therefore left to the discretion of individual states.
 Most states imposed their own restrictions.
 Some states placed limitations on when, or under what conditions, an abortion could be performed.
 Other states imposed total bans on abortions and criminalized the acts of receiving or performing an abortion.
 1820 marked the first time that the federal government weighed in, outlawing abortions after the fourth month of pregnancy.